 that it was soon cut down to two round trips on Thursdays and Saturdays

 only, and those only between Bourne and Braceborough.
-The first low floor bus was acquired in 2000.
+Closure of the

 Bourne to Stamford, Spalding and Peterborough, with the latter route

-important and operated at a half hour daytime frequency.
+important and operated nowadays at a half-hourly daytime

-introduced to the route in 1948 and are still operating the busy 101
+vehicle was introduced to the Peterborough route in 1948 and such vehicles still

 today, albeit now one person operated, the last conductress having

-introduced in 1992.
-The Peterborough route was extended northwards on
+headway came in 1996.
+The route was extended northwards on

-an hourly basis from Bourne to Morton in 1999.
-An earlier route
+an hourly basis from Bourne to serve housing development in the village

-truncated market day type operation running as far as Rippingale
+truncated Thursday market day and school times type operation running

-(extended to Billingborough again in 2013 as Kimes withdrew from the
+(but extended to Billingborough again in 2013 as Kimes

 being jointly operated with Lincolnshire Road Car service 34, thought